COVESA/akm/akm/documentation/content/overview/_index.md

 ---

 # Overview
-The Automotive Knowledge Model (AKM) introduces a data model and metadata catalog for transmitting vehicle signals in a consistent manner.
-AKM comprises two major sections:
+The Automotive Knowledge Model (AKM) is an expressive and extensible semantics and standards-based vocabulary and data model for automobiles.
+It is defined in two major sections:
-## Data Model
+## Schema
-The data model ensures that objects are described by a standard set of well-defined structures and properties.
+The schema describes the AKM data model.
 The schema is represented in [JSON Schema](https://json-schema.org/) which provides many benefits:

  - The standard is well-known, documented, and easy to read
  - It has a large ecosystem of [tools and implementations](https://json-schema.org/implementations) such as validators, code generators, and format converters.